grisha/grisha.github.com/source/_posts/2017-05-01-go-web-app-part-3.markdown

 ### Conclusion ###

-In essence, this is all you need to know to make fully functional Web App in Go.
+In essence, this is all you need to know to make a fully functional Web App in Go.
 This app has a number of shortcomings, which I will hopefully address later.
 For example in-browser transpilation is not ideal, though it might be fine for a low volume internal app where